 They got into Anna’s truck and drove a couple of miles closer to the Khyber Pass entrance.
 There she parked in the shadow of a long line of trees planted alongside the highway a long time ago, perhaps as windbreaks.

 They got out and Anna joined her friend on the passenger side.
-Tilting the passenger seat forward she moved the shopping bags to the front seats and opened the top of a metal box.
+She moved the shopping bags to the front seats, tilted the passenger seat forward, and opened the top of a metal box.
 It took up the width of the truck and displayed three foam-packed shelves.
 Nestled in cutouts in the foam were weapons.

 “Holy shit,” Janice said.
 “No wonder you wanted your truck armored.
 That’s an entire arsenal.”